 Summers is the peak time for most travelers to visit Eastern Europe.
 As a result, the places are overcrowded.
 The staying options are all booked and there are very few locals to be found in the region.

-Everything will cost you more if you travel during summers.
+Everything will cost you more if you travel during summer.
 Instead, travel during the offseason.
 It will help you connect with the region in a much better way.

 Use local transport for traveling between cities